 Short version: It’s a work of dramatic realism (see below for definition) written in poetic prose that explores the nature and role of time, light, and the human capacity for vision, and exhorts us to re-imagine and reconfigure the habits and systems that have rendered us completely blind to our own potential.

 Short short version: It’s an inspirational critique of modern Western society.
 (Note how “inspirational” tempers “critique”—the message is, yep we’ve royally messed up ourselves, our society, the economy, and the planet, but there’s hope!)

 Long version: You gotta read the book.
 If you can summarize it better than me I’ll send you a box of dark chocolate truffles.
-(You can read it here for free but then Joe will ask you to craft a genuine, sincere review.
-Deal?)

 It took me twelve years to finish it, because it took that long for me to amass enough experience, acquire enough knowledge, and attain enough insight and inspiration to be able to craft metaphors powerful and evocative enough for the expansive range of concepts and ideas that this work covers.
 It took that long to experience and then interweave the real life events that inspired the story among those metaphors, and to give it symmetry and structure that not only made sense and delivered a narrative, but also read and felt poetic.
 Plus I was busy living all that real life stuff.